SWEGroup39/GatorChatApp/API_Documentation.md

         - This returns all the messages, in a slice/array, where the first ID was either the sender/receiver and the second ID was either the sender/receiver.

     - **Second Option: Search for Message**:
         - This **GET** function returns the message object that matches the specified message, if it exists in the messages database.
+        - **NOTE:** This function currently looks for a message across **ALL** conversations.
+This will be changed in the future to only look in a specific conversation.
         - It will find messages that match it exactly or contain the search parameter somewhere within it.
 It is not case-sensitive.
          - **Example Syntax:**
         ```http://localhost:8080/api/messages/[MESSAGE]```